Access Bio-Rad custom antibody generation services through the Scientist.com marketplace.

 In this assay the drug (gold antibody) is captured with an anti-idiotypic antibody (purple Fab antibody), and then the bound drug is quantified using the labeled antigen (red circle).

-(e) IR Assay - Anti-idiotypic Antibody Bridging Assay
+(e) ADA Assay - Anti-drug Antibody Bridging Assay

 In this assay the anti-idiotypic antibody is used as a surrogate for anti-drug antibodies that might be developed by a patient.
 The drug (gold antibody) is immobilized, and the anti-idiotypic antibody (blue IgG antibody) is added in increasing concentrations.
 The bound anti-idiotypic antibody is detected by